YashRohan07/Laravel/02.Database/README.md

 ## STEP 4 — Create Eloquent Models
 - Eloquent Model is a PHP class that represents a table in your database.
+- Eloquent is what Laravel calls its built-in tool for working with your database.
+- It’s an ORM (Object-Relational Mapper) — which just means you can talk to your tables using PHP code instead of writing raw SQL.
-- It lets you easily insert, read, update, and delete rows without writing raw SQL.
+- With Eloquent, you use models to insert, read, update and delete data easily.
-- Eloquent is Laravel’s fancy word for its ORM (Object-Relational Mapper).

 Run:
 - php artisan make:model Employee